ClintonCode20/dj_blog/README.md

-# k_blog
+# dj_blog
-The blog is a test app for Kunle.
+This is a simple blog built with Django web framework